 - 1. Individuals considered for admission should not have reached their 18th birthday prior to admission. - 2.
-The CRCSU shall review and streamline their current admission process to allow for admissions 24 hours a day seven (7) days a week. - 3.
+The CRCSU shall review and streamline their current admission process to allow for admissions 24 hours a day seven (7) days a week.
+CSB admission process shall not require a physician's order or any signature during the referral/pre-admission process.
+Medical screenings shall not be required and shall be conducted at the nursing assessment at time of admission and ongoing as needed.
 The CRCSU shall develop well-defined written policies and procedures for reviewing requests for admission.
 The CRCSU will maintain written documentation of all requests and denials that include clinical information that could be used for inclusion or exclusion criteria.
-Admission denials must be reviewed by the LMHP or CSU Director within 72 hours of the denial decision. - 4.
+Admission denials must be reviewed by the LMHP or CSU Director within 72 hours of the denial decision. - 3.
 The CSU shall agree to the following exclusionary criteria: - i.
 The individual's psychiatric condition is of such severity that it can only be safely treated in an inpatient setting due to violent aggression or other anticipated need for physical restraint, seclusion or other involuntary control - a.
 This may include: Individuals demonstrating evidence of active suicidal behavior.
 Individuals with current violent felony charges pending.
 Individuals demonstrating evidence of current assaultive or violent behavior that poses a risk to peers in the program or CRCSU staff.
 Individuals demonstrating sexually inappropriate behavior, such as sexually touching another child who is significantly older or younger that is not considered developmentally normal, within the last 12 months.
-Individuals with repetitive fire starter within the last 12 months. - ii.
-The individual's medical condition is such that it can only be safely treated in a medical hospital as deemed by a physician - a.
-This may include individuals deemed to have medical needs that exceed the capacity of the program. - iii.
-The individual does not voluntarily consent to admission with the exception of temporary detention orders pursuant to §37.2-800 et. seq. and §16.1-335 et seq. of the Code of Virginia - a.
-This may include individuals that are unable or unwilling to participate in the programmatic requirements to ensure safety of staff and residents of the program.
-Individuals unable or unwilling to participate with the goals set out in individualized service plan (ISP).
-Individuals who demonstrate or report inability to function in a group setting without causing significant disruption to others and are not able to participate in alternative programming - iv.
-The individual can be safely maintained and effectively participate in a less intensive level of care
+Individuals with repetitive fire starter within the last 12 months.